The MOST Shockingly Easy Way To Strip Furniture

 A: You either have residual stripper or too much paint remaining.
 Re-apply stripper + scrape, then try sanding again.

-Q: How long does it take to strip a wood door?
+Q: How long does it take to strip furniture?

 A: Using the products recommended, you can have this done in as fast as a weekend.